dsccommunity/xPSDesiredStateConfiguration/README.md

 ### Publish-ModuleToPullServer

 Publishes a 'ModuleInfo' object(s) to the pullserver module repository or user provided path.
-It accepts its input from a pipeline so it can be used in conjunction with Get-Module as Get-Module <ModuleName> | Publish-Module
+It accepts its input from a pipeline so it can be used in conjunction with Get-Module as in 'Get-Module -Name ModuleName' | Publish-Module

 ### Publish-MOFToPullServer